 Interestingly, coconut oil is soft and gentle, but also strong enough to condition materials such as wood and iron.
 Its anti-microbial properties make it a powerful green alternative for synthetically produced cleaning and conditioning agents.

-It’s a versatile and efficient product for your house and garden.
-Besides being a sustainable choice for your health and for the environment, it can save you a lot of money.
+Coconut oil a versatile and efficient product for your house and garden.
+It’s a sustainable choice for your health and for the environment, plus it can save you a lot of money.

 Choosing the best coconut oil